-Depending on the way your particular company is structured, there may well be cross over with the Facilities Director, and it makes sense to work together when specifying a common resource such as a generator.
+Depending on the way your particular company is structured, there may well be across over with the Facilities Director, and it makes sense to work together when specifying a common resource such as a generator.

 Once all electrical equipment has been identified, careful consideration should be given to electrical inrush or surge current.
-This is a phenomenon experienced when electrical devices start up and where the initial start up power consumption greatly exceeds the normal working load.
+This is a phenomenon experienced when electrical devices start up and where the initial start-up power consumption greatly exceeds the normal working load.

 All the above factors point to specifying a larger generator than may have at first seemed apparent, but there are other important reasons.

 Generator size must exceed UPS power rating